Post

 Animated Popups

-In the mood of extensively using shaders I added entrance/exit shaders for popups that show help and settings. no more standart scale/fade transforms.
-In short we attach an entrance shader to show and an exit shader to hide the control.
+Why not also use shaders for entrance/exit animations of popups?
+No more standard scale/fade transforms, we can attach an entrance shader to show and an exit shader to hide the control:

-I created an AnimatedPopup class for that, and help and setting use it as base.
+Created an AnimatedPopup class for that, and help and settings use it as base.
 I invite you to dig into the source code for a deeper look.

 Transition for switching modules